manojgayala/POPL1/Language Manual.md

 # Conversions:

-### Integral Promotion
+### Integral Promotion:
-Objects of data types which take less number of bits are converted to data types like int or unsigned int during operation.
+Objects of data types which take less number of bits are converted to data types like int during operation.
 Such conversion is called integral promotion.
-If an int can represent the value of the original type, then it is converted to int; otherwise the value is converted to unsigned int.
+If an int can represent the value of the original type, then it is converted to int.

-### Integral Conversions
+### Integral Conversions:
 Integral conversions are conversions between integral types.
 The integral types are char, short, int, long.
 Tureasy has no data types for unsigned values, so there are no integral conversions for the same.

-### Integer and Floating
+### Integer and Floating:
 When an object of floating type is converted to an integral type, the fractional part is truncated.
 If the resulting value cannot be represented in the integral type, the behavior is undefined.
 When a value of integral type is converted to floating type and the value is not exactly representable, then the result may be either the next higher or next lower representable value.
 If the result is out of range, the behavior is undefined.

-### Floating Types
+### Floating Types:
 A value of floating type can be safely converted to a more precise floating type with the value unchanged, i.e, conversions from float to double or from double to long double are safe.
 When a value of floating type is converted to a less precise type and the value isn't representable precisely, it can be converted to either the next higher or the next lower representable value.
 The result is undefined if result is out of range.

-### Arithmetic Converisons
+### Arithmetic Converisons:
 Many binary operators cause conversions of operands, so as to bring them into the same type.
 These conversions are called arithmetic conversions.
 These are mostly widening conversions where a lower sized data type gets converted to higher sized data type.
 | Condition: | Conversion: |
 |------|---- |